IGSQ/IGSQ-JavaBot/README.md

  - [ ] Implement .help to use the COMMANDS array for its information
  - [ ] Alias / Decline (within setup)
  - [ ] Implement slash commands when they release
+ - [ ] Add UserUtils function to check if DM can be opened

 ## Known Issues